zackjsorensen/startup/notes.md

 - See https://learn.cs260.click/page/webFrameworks/react/components/components_md
 ### State
 - Some internal state of component.
 React.useState returns a variable continaing the current state and a function to update that state, you just call useState to declare those things, to create a state.
 - Whenever a component's state or properties change, the render function for the component and dependent componenets is called again.

+## React Router
+- Makes single page applications possible
+- JS used to manipulate the DOM.
+The Router provides the paths a user can take and displays the appropriate components

+## More React Notes
+- To return multiple JSX components, wrap the collection of components with fragments <> comp1 comp2 </>